On $\tau$-tilting finite simply connected algebras: Preliminaries

 \begin{remark} Note that the above definition is different from the original definition of critical algebras introduced by Bongartz in \cite{B-critical}: an algebra $A$ is called critical if $A$ is representation-infinite, but any proper convex subcategory of $A$ is representation-finite.
 In this paper, the critical algebras we use are actually the original critical algebras in \cite{B-critical} obtained by admissible gradings, as described in \cite[Theorem 2]{B-critical}. \end{remark}

-We point out that critical algebras are strongly simply connected.
-To show this, we first observe that critical algebras have been classified completely by quiver and relations in both \cite{B-critical} and \cite{HV-tame-concealed}.
-Then, the strongly simply connectedness of critical algebras follows from the fact that critical algebras are simply connected (\cite[1.2]{AS-some-class}) and one can check that each proper convex subcategory of a critical algebra is also simply connected.
+We mention that critical algebras have been classified completely by quiver and relations in both \cite{B-critical} and \cite{HV-tame-concealed}.

-It is also true that a critical algebra $A$ admits a preprojective component.
-To show this, one may combine Proposition \ref{separation} and \cite[IX, Theorem 4.5]{ASS}, which implies that any strongly simply connected algebra admits a preprojective component.

 We recall from \cite{HV-tame-concealed} that tame concealed algebras consist of critical algebras and the concealed algebras of Euclidean type $\widetilde{\mathbb{A}}_n$.
-Then, tame concealed algebras together with the so-called generalized Kronecker algebras, are precisely the minimal algebras of infinite representation type with a preprojective component.
+Then, tame concealed algebras together with the generalized Kronecker algebras are precisely the minimal algebras of infinite representation type with a preprojective component.
 Here, an algebra $A$ is called a minimal algebra of infinite representation type if $A$ is representation-infinite, but $A/AeA$ is representation-finite for any non-zero idempotent $e$ of $A$.

+We also point out that critical algebras are strongly simply connected.
+To show this, we first find in \cite[(1.2)]{AS-some-class} that critical algebras are simply connected.
+Since the quiver and relations of critical algebras are given in \cite{B-critical} (and \cite{HV-tame-concealed}), we observe that each proper convex subcategory of a critical algebra is also simply connected and hence, critical algebras are strongly simply connected (see also \cite[XX, Definition 2.8]{SS-text book}).